Travelling with a mental health condition

 With one in four of us expected to experience some form of mental health condition throughout our lifetimes, it’s common for people to travel with one disorder or another.

-From depression, anxiety, schizophrenia, eating disorders, post-traumatic stress disorder or psychosis, it’s important to remember that it’s all about planning well in order to ensure that your trip goes as smoothly as possible.
+From depression, anxiety, eating disorders, or post-traumatic stress disorder, it’s important to remember that it’s all about planning well in order to ensure that your trip goes as smoothly as possible.

 The team here at Insurancewith have compiled a handy travel checklist for you to read through before you embark on your trip: